 Should I Repair or Replace?

 If you have been keeping your equipment properly maintained by a licensed air conditioning technician, then perhaps the current repair is isolated to a single, simple problem and not indicative of a major or potentially recurring issue.
-In this case it might make sense to repair and fix the problem.
-However, with any equipment it is important to consider its efficiency and the impact that wear and tear has on that efficiency and on your monthly electric bill.
+In this case, it might make sense to repair and fix the problem.
+However, with any equipment, it is important to consider its efficiency and the impact that wear and tear have on that efficiency and on your monthly electric bill.

 Importance of Efficiency